 This is something I was blown away by.
 In the end, it proved to be great.
 I can rely on everyone from McKnight Media, and I know that they’ll be able to understand everything we’re talking about, even if it is super technical in the automotive field.
 That was a huge help.

-The Playground is an endless grid canvas that allows users to add various visualization widgets linking them to real-time vehicle data feeds.
-Some widget types include gauge, bar, led, map, a chart with one or two values, various sizes, and value-based coloring.
+The Playground is an endless grid canvas that allows users to add data visualization widgets linking them to real-time vehicle data feeds.
+Some widget types include gauge, bar, led, map, a chart with one or two values.
+All widget variations come in several sizes and with value-based coloring.

-Charts are a powerful way to compare data from various signal sources from vehicle’s active sessions.
+Charts enable detailed data comparison from various signal sources of a selected vehicle’s active sessions.
+In addition to charts, users can set up alerts that will also show up on charts.
 The Alerts feature allows users to create custom notifications triggered by complex conditionals.

-When tracking vehicles on the Fleet Overview screen, the sidebar hosts important statistics that change depending on context - global overview, single vehicles, or single fleets.
+A sidebar that is shown on the Fleet Overview Screen.
+When tracking vehicles, fleet overview hosts important statistics that change depending on context - global overview, single vehicles, or single fleets.

 In addition to historical data viewing, more detailed real-time information can be tracked for a single vehicle in the Live tab of the Single Vehicle Overview screen.

-Gathering user feedback is an essential part of user-centered design.
+Gathering user feedback is an essential part of user-centered design and we strive to regularly test our assumptions and design decisions.
 To reduce bias, ideal candidates would not be part of the product development team.

-With professional software, it can often prove challenging to recruit ideal users for testing because of their availability.
+With complex software, it can often prove challenging to recruit ideal users for testing because of their availability.
 Nevertheless, we believe testing with less-than-perfect users is better than not testing.

 To optimize time and effort, we carefully decide which design assumptions we want to test.
 These decisions will ultimately influence what we make clickable in the prototype.